jamesssooi/jamesssooi.github.io/_works/sunwaysa-bookings.md

 To achieve the experience that we were aiming for, it required a concerted effort from all layers of the platform.
 The user interface is only part of the solution, and not the answer.

-The entire end-to-end experience has to be considered and carefully designed, from how the user discovers the service to how the user physically accesses his or her booked room.
+The entire end-to-end experience has to be considered and carefully designed — from how the user discovers the service to how the user physically accesses his or her booked room.
 Furthermore, the administration and bureaucracy had to be planned around the specific experience we were aiming for, rather than the other way round.

 ![Home page](/assets/works/sunwaysa-bookings/home.png)
 *Home page*